benja2998/fileDitor/README.md

 ## Instant file opening
 You can easily open files by entering the file name or path and clicking the button.
 ## Lightweight
-It is built in an HTA, and it weighs only 4 kilobytes which is basically nothing.
-This also means it is fully open source.
+It is built in an HTA, meaning you can easily get the code of it.
 ## Contribute
 You can fork this and add new features.
 ## Screenshots